lybeat/MultiSelector/README.md

-# MultiSelector
+## MultiSelector
 MultiSelector is an Android multi selector library.

-# Feature
+## Feature
-1.Quickly add a multiple selector for your project.
+1. Quickly add a multiple selector for your project.
-2.Back in real time all the options.
+2. Back in real time all the options.
-3.Support custom the selector background and option background.
+3. Support custom the selector background and option background.

-# Demo
+## Demo

-#Gradle Dependency
+## Gradle Dependency
     compile 'com.lybeat:multi-selector:1.0.0'

-#Usage
+## Usage
 * STEP1:

   Introduced the MultiSelector to your layout file

     <com.lybeat.library.MultiSelector
             android:id="@+id/multi_selector"
             android:layout_width="match_parent"